aimplant-capstone2025/aimplant-frontend/README.md

 # AImplant Frontend

+This frontend is forked and deployed at https://aimplant-frontend.vercel.app/

 ## Getting Started

 This is the frontend repository for **AImplant**, a web application designed to mock our peri-implantitis detection and classification.